larssonrd/Movie-Watchlist/README.md

 # Solo Project - Movie-Watchlist

-Solo project from Scrimba where I was provided with a figma design file and instructions how the app should work.
-No start code was provided.
+This was a solo project I undertook through Scrimba, in which I received a Figma design file and instructions on how the app should function.
+No starting code was provided.

 Besides the requirements I added pagenation, ability to remove from watchlist and responsiveness.
 - Github Pages: https://larssonrd.github.io/SP--Movie-Watchlist/